NataliaSilva10/NataliaSilva10/README.md

 Full stack developer👯

 - 🌱 Self-taught and constantly  growing.
-- 💻 Currently bootcamp graduated .
+- 💻 Currently bootcamp graduated.
 - ☕ Open to talk, share knowledge and learn new things.
 - ⚡ Enthusiastic  about art, science and technology